Chicago Freedom Movement: Actions

 By late July the Chicago Freedom Movement was staging regular rallies outside of Real Estate offices and marches into all-white neighborhoods on the city's southwest and northwest sides.
 The hostile and sometimes violent response of local whites, and the determination of civil rights activists to continue to crusade for an open housing law, alarmed City Hall and attracted the attention of the national press.
 During one demonstration King said that even in Alabama and Mississippi he had not encountered mobs as hostile to Blacks' civil rights as those in Chicago.

-In mid-August, high-level negotiations began between city leaders, movement activists, and representatives of the Chicago Real Estate Board.
+In mid-August, high-level negotiations began between city leaders, movement activists and representatives of the Chicago Real Estate Board.
 On August 26, after the Chicago Freedom Movement had declared that it would march into Cicero, an agreement, consisting of positive steps to open up housing opportunities in metropolitan Chicago, was reached.
 The Summit Agreement was the culmination of months of organizing and direct action.
-It did not, however, satisfy all activists, some of whom, in early September 1966, marched on Cicero over the objection of James Bevel, who had directed the movement for SCLC.
+It did not satisfy all activists, some of whom, in early September 1966, marched on Cicero over the objection of James Bevel, who had directed the movement for SCLC.

 After the open-housing marches and Summit agreements, the overall Chicago Freedom Movement lost much of its focus and momentum.
-By early 1967, Martin Luther King, James Bevel, and SCLC had trained their energies on other projects, mainly – for King and Bevel – the anti-Vietnam war movement.
+By early 1967, Martin Luther King, James Bevel and SCLC had trained their energies on other projects, mainly – for King and Bevel – the anti-Vietnam war movement.